bobbytables/CakeGrid/README.md

         '/User/register_ip'
     ));

+## Paginate
+By setting paginate as true you instruct CakeGrid to use the Paginator::sort method to create the headers of your table

+    $this->Grid->addColumn('User', '/User/name', array('paginate'=>true));

+CakeGrid won't add pagination links at the end of the table, you should add them yourself if you need them.

 ## Elements

 CakeGrid allows the usage of your own elements to be used in cells.
 This is useful if you're wanting to use a hasMany relationship into a dropdown or something similar.